 Maybe the last great ‘supergoup’ (and we’ll never see the likes of this again) has to be the wonderful Traveling Wilburys, put together by some blokes who liked to get their guitars out and sing around the kitchen table.
 Nelson Wilbury, Otis Wilbury, Lefty Wilbury, Charlie T Wilbury and Lucky Wilbury left us with two great albums – Traveling Wilburys Vol. 1 and Traveling Wilburys Vol. 3.

-The group came together at Bob Dylan’s home studio in Malibu, California, to record an additional track as a B-side for the single release of Harrison’s “This Is Love”.
+The group came together at Bob Dylan’s home studio in Malibu, California, to record an additional track as a B-side for the single release of George Harrison’s “This Is Love”.
 Tom Petty’s involvement came by chance, as George Harrison had left his guitar at Petty’s house and Harrison went to get it and invited Petty to join the session.

 In true Wilburys style as a supergroup, no one knows what ever happened to Traveling Wilburys Vol. 2.